amirkeren/bluemix-lab1/README.md

 # Deploy the app on Bluemix

-1. Clone this repository or download it as a Zip file
+1. Clone this repository or download it as a zip file
+2. Navigate to the cloned project folder (extract the file first if you downloaded the zip file)
-2. Create a new file named manifest.yml with the following content -
+2. Create a new file named manifest.yml in the root folder of the project with the following content -

 ```
 applications: